chrisglass/hurtlocker/README.md

 Hurtlocker
 ============

-``A pretty bad idea``
+*A pretty bad idea*

-Hurtlocker is an application that will lock your workstation at a given time, until you successfully post a sport application on strava.
+Hurtlocker is an application that will lock your workstation, until you successfully post a sport activity on [Strava](https://strava.com).

 Usage
 -----